The Carter Blog

 Guests experience the new Sensory Explorations program in late 2019.

 Families can knock their socks off doing different activities—choosing to do some or all—based on interest, mood, and ability.
-They may do an art project, jump on any of the short tours happening throughout the event, find facilitated sensory activities in the galleries, and/or enjoy a live performance.
-Families have the chance to learn from and interact with community partners onsite who have specialized knowledge of autism spectrum disorders.
-Our sensory ART-tivity totes and self-guide handouts are also available (these are not currently offered due to our COVID policies).
+They may do an art project, jump on a short tour, find facilitated sensory activities in the galleries, and/or enjoy a live interactive performance.
+Families have the chance to learn from and engage with community partners onsite who have specialized knowledge of autism spectrum disorders.
+Our sensory ARTtivity totes and self-guide handouts are also available during this event if families want alone time.
 We even offer a quiet, dimly lit chill zone with soothing objects for those who need a calm moment.

 These adjustments in structure and flexibility allowed us to better serve this audience.
 We had more than 60 guests at the first revamped event in November 2019, and nearly 200 people registered for the second event one month out from the April 2020 date.
-Then COVID hit and, like the rest of the world, we went virtual!
+Since COVID, our numbers have been steadily rebuilding and our last Sensory Explorations, in October 2023, had 92 guests!

-While our virtual programming isn’t the same as our in-person programming (because man oh man, do we have all sorts of sensory experiences!), we still wanted to offer something to this audience while live programming is on hold.
+While our virtual programming isn’t the same as our in-person programming (because man oh man, do we have all sorts of sensory experiences!), during COVID we still wanted to offer something to this audience while live programming was on hold.
 Like our in-person events, each video has a theme.
-Check out our past Virtual Sensory Explorations to get a feel for it.
+Check out some of our past Virtual Sensory Explorations to get a feel for the events.

 Virtual Sensory Explorations: Hanging out with Suspended Art